1995parham-learning/fastapi101/README.md

 ```

 Feel free to use any unique string as an identification for students.
 The following model
-should be your model for student but you can use different models for your request and response.
+should be your model for student, but you can use different models for your request and response.

 ```python
 class Student: